hibobmaster/matrix_chatgpt_bot/README.md

 To interact with the bot, simply send a message to the bot in the Matrix room with one of the two prompts:<br>

-- `!gpt` To generate a response using free_endpoint API:
+- `!gpt` To generate a one time response:

 ```
 !gpt What is the meaning of life?